Your website and the law, what you need to know

-Date: 31 January 2017
+Date: January 31st 2017

 When launching or relaunching your website there are some key legal issues that you should be aware of.

 Have a clear message about what you want at the outset and that you have intellectual property rights in the website.
 Be clear about who will look after the site, what is included and how much it will cost.

 If your website contains prices you must also state whether prices include VAT and delivery charges.
 If individuals are able to buy on your website then there are additional rules you need to include, such as written confirmation of orders.

 Provide a disclaimer on your website to limit liability for any damage a visitor may suffer from following your advice or downloading files from your site that contain viruses.